abhi3700/My_Learning_DevOps/docker/README.md

 ---

 **DockerHub** is a registry of docker images.
 One can pull images from dockerhub and run them on their local machine.

+---

+**Docker Engine**

+The core technology behind Docker.
+It is an open source software that runs on linux as a daemon that makes it possible to run containers on top of Linux kernel.
+It is responsible for the container lifecycle and isolation of physical resources (compute, memory, storage) that containers can access.
+The engine can run on a physical or a virtual machine, but it can only run on top of a Linux kernel i.e. any OS that is flavour of Linux.
+This is important to understand.
+Docker engine only runs on Linux.

 ## References